Satvik3799/Crystal_Kyber/README.md

-This branch is for Crystal Kyber, where NTT operation uses two threads of the AJIT processor.
+This branch is for Crystal Kyber, where NTT operation uses only one thread of the AJIT processor.